 Your questions can be pretty much anything related to those topics.
 It doesn't necessarily matter what your questions are, as long as you have some.
 That shows you're really interested in the position.

-If you're having your interview at the family's home, you might ask for a tour of the house or to meet the kids as well.
+If you're having your interview at the family's home, you might ask for a tour of the house or to meet the children as well.
+(See our guide to meeting children for the first time)

 Once the interview is done, it's not all over yet!
 There are still a few more things between when you have your interview and when you are accepted and you start the job.